samWson/smalltalk-and-erlang/article.md

 _In the real world sequential activities are a rarity.
 As we walk down the street we would be very surprised to find only one thing happening, we expect to encounter many simultaneous events._[8]

+I remember learning the concept of modeling an Object Oriented system by using objects to represent the real life entities in a system e.g. cars, trucks, planes etc. The last quote here shows an important caveat on that approach.
+Objects in most Object Oriented languages are first used in a sequential fashion.
+Concurrency comes later only as it is needed and using dedicated libraries for the task.
+But as pointed out the real world is not sequential.
+Joe Armstrong provides us with an alternative here.
+A programming language that can be used to model the real world with concurrency first.
 Joe Armstrong defines programming languages that have good support for concurrency at the language level as Concurrency Oriented Languages or COPL for short.
 In the case of Erlang this is provided by independently executing concurrent processes.

 ### Characteristics of a COPL

 Joe Armstrong states that COPLs are characterized by the following six properties:[9]
 1. COPLs must support processes.
 A process can be thought of as a self-contained virtual machine.
 2. Several processes operating on the same machine must be strongly isolated.
 A fault in one process should not adversely affect another process, unless such interaction is explicitly programmed.
-3. Each process must be identified by a unique unforgeable identifier.We will call this the Pid of the process.
+3. Each process must be identified by a unique unforgeable identifier.
+We will call this the Pid of the process.
 4. There should be no shared state between processes.
 Processes interact by sending messages.
 If you know the Pid of a process then you can send a message to the process.
 5. Message passing is assumed to be unreliable with no guarantee of delivery.
 6. It should be possible for one process to detect failure in another process.
 We should also know the reason for failure.